tomikonio/env0-tt/README.md

 1. In env0, create a new template pointing to this repository
 2. Configure the required AWS credentials in env0
 3. Set the necessary variables in your env0 template
+4. Ensure all required tags are configured
-4. Deploy the environment through env0's UI
+5. Deploy the environment through env0's UI

 ## Project Structure